prestofuoco/RPi-HwAB/README.md

 ### 1. pcb design

-the kicad/altium project files can be found in the `pcb/` directory. this is the primary area of development right now. we welcome feedback and contributions on the schematic and layout.
+the kicad project files can be found in the `pcb/` directory. this is the primary area of development right now. we welcome feedback and contributions on the schematic and layout.

 ### 2. future steps (post-hardware)